St John the Evangelist Church, Oxford

-SJE Arts Oxford has been running musical and arts events in the church.
+SJE Arts Oxford ran musical and arts events in the church.

 The church is opposite the Roger Bannister running track.
-When Roger Bannister (1929–2018) ran the first ever sub-four-minute mile at the track on 6 May 1954, he used the St George's flag on top of the church tower to determine that the wind was low enough to make an attempt on this record.
+When Roger Bannister (1929–2018) ran the first ever sub-four-minute mile at the track on 6 May 1954, he used the St George's Flag on top of the church tower to determine that the wind was low enough to make an attempt on this record.